-- The day to day management of First Aid and Medical support provision in academy to staff and children. - •To work, when necessary, alongside external stakeholders, eg NHS Nurse. - •To lead on support for children with individual medical plans. - •To ensure that all First Aid boxes within academy are checked on a monthly basis and stock replenished as and when necessary. - To collate medical information of all new entrants to the academy, up-dating academy records accordingly on academy's Arbor. - To ensure existing child medical records are accurate and up-to-date, advising staff of any changes as and when appropriate. - •To liaise with the Designated Safeguarding Lead regarding any Child Protection concerns. - To consult with both children and parents of children with medical needs to gather feedback on provision of medical support in academy. - Ensuring individual healthcare plans are devised in partnership with the Academy Nurse, parents and, where appropriate SENCO and children. - Reviewing plans as required to ensure that they remain accurate and that this is communicated to all staff. - Ensuring information about children with medical needs is displayed in the designated area within the academy building, as well as the appropriate portals with regular updates - Consult the child, parents and the child's healthcare professional to ensure the effect of the child's medical condition on their academy work is properly considered. - Additionally, the SENCO is appropriately trained and can provide advice and guidance to staff, parents and children.
+- The day to day management of First Aid and Medical support provision in academy to staff and children. - •To work, when necessary, alongside external stakeholders, eg NHS School Nursing Team. - •To lead on support for children with individual medical plans. - •To ensure that all First Aid boxes within academy are checked on a monthly basis and stock replenished as and when necessary.
+A track record to be kept of this to ensure a constant review of equipment. - •To ensure all defibrillators within the academy are checked on a monthly basis and stock replenished when necessary.
+A track record to be kept of this to ensure a constant review of equipment. - To collate medical information of all new entrants to the academy, up-dating academy records accordingly on academy's Arbor and MedicalTracker. - To ensure existing child medical records are accurate and up-to-date, advising staff of any changes as and when appropriate. - To liaise with the Designated Safeguarding Lead regarding any Child Protection concerns. - To consult with both children and parents of children with medical needs to gather feedback on provision of medical support in academy. - Ensuring individual healthcare plans are devised in partnership with the Academy Nurse, parents and, where appropriate SENCO and children. - Reviewing plans as required to ensure that they remain accurate and that this is communicated to all staff. - Ensuring information about children with medical needs is displayed in the designated area within the academy building, as well as the appropriate portals with regular updates - Consult the child, parents and the child's healthcare professional to ensure the effect of the child's medical condition on their academy work is properly considered. - Additionally, the SENCO is appropriately trained and can provide advice and guidance to staff, parents and children.